Skip to content

 • BM25 full-text search: BM25 also indexes all node properties.
 A small set of common text fields such as content, text, title, and name are added first for better ranking, but searchability is not limited to those fields.

-This is the same approach used by:
+This is the same approach used by Azure AI Search, Elasticsearch, Weaviate, and Google Cloud Search.

 Architecture